Not Riding The Bus?

 Administrative Rule: 23 Ill Admin Code, Section 120.30(a)(1)(A)

-Q: My child carries a large musical instrument and/or heavy backpack.
-He/she is the only student using the stop and it needs to be closer to our home.
-Why can't it be?
+My child carries a large musical instrument and/or heavy backpack.
+Can the bus stop be at our house?